PerlFFI/FFI-CheckLib/README.md

 Although intended mainly for FFI modules via [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) and similar, this module does not actually use any FFI to do its detection and probing.
 This module does not have any non-core runtime dependencies.
-The test suite does depend on [Test2::Suite](https://metacpan.org/pod/Test2::Suite) and [Test::Exit](https://metacpan.org/pod/Test::Exit).
+The test suite does depend on [Test2::Suite](https://metacpan.org/pod/Test2::Suite).

 # FUNCTIONS